hiijack/onecloud-video-upload.js/README.md

 # onecloud-video-upload.js
-A component use to upload video to onecloud continually
+A Node component use to upload video to onecloud video platform continually.

 # Design
 1. 模块化。